Count on Us for Construction Law Issues

 Our environmental law practice area ensures compliance with environmental laws and local permitting.

-Our construction lawyers can draft or review agreements if you're looking to lease a property.
+Our construction lawyers can draft or review agreements if you want to lease a property.
 So, we've handled a variety of leasing agreements:

 • Ground leases